techiediary/Image_caption_generation/README.md

 We wanted to understand and learn about the model that can do the image caption generation and train one ourselves to understand the various nuances involved in it.
-We have implemented the use case by trying to make use of \Web Scraping", a technology that is often used to scrape data from the browsers to nd matching apt images/text/documents etc. Thus this project implements the Image caption generation using CNN and LSTM two deep learning models for the computer vision and natural language processing parts respectively.
+We have implemented the use case by trying to make use of \Web Scraping", a technology that is often used to scrape data from the browsers to find matching apt images/text/documents etc. Thus this project implements the Image caption generation using CNN and LSTM two deep learning models for the computer vision and natural language processing parts respectively.